 Amidst the commotion of the workers, Order leaps up with a single bound, landing her food gently on a factory roof.
 Before her, and tearing down this direction, is a giant orb of smoke and destruction with all sorts of little white specks inside.
 She does not even need to guess, the feeling is clear in her heart.

 She takes up a chatstone from her casual, comfy winter garments.
-“Glory.”
+“Vigilance.”

 A few seconds pass, and then a deep voice illuminates from the stone.
 “What could it be, asking for me on this good Kingsday?”
-As always, he sounds completely pissed to be interrupted, but Order as always doesn’t care about his edgy put-on attitude.
+As always, he sounds completely pissed to be interrupted, but Order, as always, doesn’t care about his edgy put-on attitude.

-“Stop crying in bed you dork and get to Ragnivan Central.
-Chaos is here with a… a ball of minions!”
+“Stop crying in bed you loser.
+Get to Ragnivan Central.
+Chaos is here with a… a ball of minions, or something.”

 There’s another pause, and then a scoff from the other side of the line.
 “A ball of minions.”

-“Like just… I don’t know it’s not really a ball, but it’s smoking, and they’re tearing up the place.
-You need to bring me my sword and an armor kit.”
+“Like just… you need to bring me my sword and an armor kit.”

 “…Aren’t there like, thirty knights stationed there right now?”

-“See ya’ in a bit.”
-At that, the voice of the knight with the least holiday spirit (or any spirit for that matter) dies out, leaving Ranalie with a giant problem.
+“Keep your skin on.
+I’m on my way.”
+At that, the voice of the knight with the least holiday spirit dies out, leaving Ranalie with a giant problem.

 She jumps down to the other knights.
 “It’s Chaos, leading a giant… boulder of his minions.”

-There’s a second where the knights all think she’s joking, and then realize that she’s not, in fact, joking.
+There’s a second where the knights all think she’s joking, and then realize that she’s not.
 “Wh-what are we going to do?”
 Knight Wonder asks, already trembling at the thought of her very first encounter with his Royal Badassery: High Overlord Chaos.